 - “Display flow sensor #2 flow rate”.

-To activate programmed button’s action simply press button for 1 second.
-There are default programmed actions when you first time run controller: Button UP: display alarms menu; Button DOWN: activate Off15 mode for ch.
-Device #1; Button ENTER: view current aquarium water temperature; Button SELECT: view current aquarium water PH.
+There are default programmed actions when you first time run controller: 1: display alarms menu; 2: activate Off15 mode for ch.
+Device #1; 3: view current aquarium water temperature; 4: view current aquarium water PH value.

 After firmware update old controller settings will be fully or partially restored automatically.
 This happens at first reboot to Main application after firmware programming.
 Because of firmware changes not all settings may be restored.
 So before firmware update write down current controller settings on a sheet of paper before updating firmware.
 After update check if these settings are OK.
 In order to update firmware you will need SimACo configurator v.4.X application.
 You can download it from the SimACo downloads page.
-Firmware update actions are following:
+This app has two numbers version, for example 4.1.
+Bootloader version also has two numbers.
+You will be allowed to update controller firmware only if first version number for SimACo configurator app and Bootloader is the same.

 - Switch SimACo to Bootloader, Firmware update mode.